MatSim91/Milestone-Project-2-Memory-Game/README.md

 5. The restart button was not working.
     - 5.1: **Fix:** Typo with the onclick that was calling the runGame function.

+6. The project was not passing through the HTML validator and it was returning the error:  "The type attribute on the li element is obsolete".
+    - 6.1 **Fix:** I have updated the list from an ul (unordered list) to an ol (ordered list) and have inserted unique values to each card color (values from 1 to 8) I have also updated the JavaScript code to check if the values match.
 # Deployment

 - **GitHub Pages:** Under the repository page: